LezWatch/lwtv-plugin/readme.md

 ### Shadow Taxonomies

 In order to speed up front-end page loads, we use shadow taxonomies.
-This means every TV show, Actor, and Character that has a post _also_ has a secret taxonomy term.
+This means every Character has a secret taxonomy term that can be added to shows, actors, or even characters.
 To properly set this up you will need to run the following on your local site:

 ```
 wp shadow sync --cpt=post_type_characters --tax=shadow_tax_characters